 It has been ten years since the Royal Air Force has operated the Nimrod MR2 Maritime Patrol Aircraft, and to maintain the skills required to operate Maritime Patrol Aircraft (MPA), the RAF had already embedded aircrew within MPA squadrons with the 'Seedcorn exchange programme' in Australia, Canada, New Zealand and the USA.

-The first RAF Poseidon aircraft ('The Pride of Moray', ZP801) was officially delivered to the Royal Air Force on the 31st October 2019 and is operated from Naval Air Station Jacksonville in Florida, by 120 Squadron.
-This aircraft will cross the Atlantic and land in the UK at Kinloss Barracks on Tuesday 4th February at about 1pm.
+The first RAF Poseidon aircraft ('The Pride of Moray', ZP801) was officially delivered to the Royal Air Force on the 31st October 2019 and has been operating from Naval Air Station Jacksonville in Florida, by 120 Squadron.
+This aircraft crossed the Atlantic and landed in the UK at Kinloss Barracks on Tuesday 4th February at about 1pm.
 It landed at Kinloss because major work on RAF Lossiemouth runways and airfield operating surfaces will be underway from January 2020.
 There was a dedicated area for enthusiasts outside of Kinloss Barracks where they could view ZP801 arrive.
 See Map.

 During June & July 2020 work at RAF Lossiemouth will focus on the intersection of the two runways and Typhoon operations will be temporarily relocated with 'Quick Reaction Alert' (QRA) Typhoon located to Leuchars and routine Typhoon flying moved to Kinloss Barracks.

 By the end of 2020, RAF Poseidons will operate out of RAF Lossiemouth from the new strategic facility, maintained by the Poseidon Line Squadron and flown by 120 Squadron.
 All nine aircraft will be delivered by November 2021 and will form two squadrons at RAF Lossiemouth with 120 Squadron and 201 Squadron.
 54 Squadron, based at RAF Waddington, will serve as the Operational Conversion Unit (OCU).
 It has also been announced that the United States Navy will routinely base their P-8 Poseidon aircraft at Lossiemouth alongside British aircraft.

 The role of the Poseidon MRA Mk.1 will be to protect the UK's strategic nuclear deterrent as well as the Royal Navy's two new Queen Elizabeth class aircraft carriers.
 The Poseidon can provide long-range maritime reconnaisance, detect and prosecute enemy submarines or ships and carries 129 sonobuoys as well as Mk 54 torpedoes and can be fitted with Harpoon anti-ship missiles on four external wing mounted pylons.
 It can also provide long-range search and rescue.